vineethsrsv/vineethsrsv/README.md

-## Hi there 👋
+## Hi there 👋 It's me vineeth

 <!--
 **vineethsrsv/vineethsrsv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m worked on thought clan...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning devops...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...